(Halo Infinite is out on December 8th. The distributor provided a review code.)

 Speaking of new territories, Infinite is as close to an open world as Halo has ever been.
 After about an hour of tutorial missions, Infinite drops the Chief onto the Ring and lets him go.
 Well, almost.
 It’s never quite as open as you’d expect.
 The closest example I can think of is the early open-world Grand Theft Auto games, where progression dictated which parts of the islands you can explore.
 You can’t quite go anywhere, and most places remain oddly static no matter what you do.
 But it’s a start.

 It’s hard to gauge just how successful the leap into the open world is without the co-op campaign.
 Most things here feel like they need other players to get the full experience.
 Banished outposts, for example, feature numerous ways players can infiltrate them.
 Everything from sneaking to full-on aerial assaults is possible.
 Playing alone leaves a feeling you’re only getting a small morsel of what’s possible.
-It’s an extremely tasty sample, make no mistake, but it does leave a hankering.
+It’s an extremely tasty sample, but it does leave a hankering for something better.